This geom acts like ggplot2::geom_point(), except that the specified

 If

-.
+logical.
 Should any white background be removed from the silhouette(s)?
-Seerecolor_phylopic()
+Seerecolor_phylopic()for details.- verbose

-.
-Should the attribution information for the used silhouette(s) be printed to the console (seeget_attribution()
+logical.
+Should the attribution information for the used silhouette(s) be printed to the console (seeget_attribution())?- filter

 Details